AlejandroGonzalR/products-rack-server/README.md

 npm install
 ```

-in each of the server folders to download node dependencies.
+In each of the server folders to download node dependencies.
 And pull the required Docker images for this example, the used images were:

 * [PostgreSQL](https://hub.docker.com/_/postgres) - Relational Database to save products data
 * [Node](https://hub.docker.com/_/node) (with :10 tag) - Javascript environment, for the server layer.
 Also used to create a container of each server, generating the distributed system of the example